waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Locked Doors: Located at (14, 12) and (15, 12).
 - Radio Transmitter: Located at row 9.
 - Lance: Healed the party at (5, 13) and moved to B3F.
+- Password Clue: Met Rocket Grunt at (25, 13).
+Dialogue: "Well, duh.
+It has to have a password that only TEAM ROCKET knows."
+- Hypothesis: The locked doors at (14, 12) and (15, 12) require a password known by Team Rocket members.

 # Area Mechanics: Team Rocket Base B3F
 - Lance: Found at (26, 14).
-Dialogue: "It takes two passwords to [clear the locked doors on B2F]."
+Dialogue: "It takes two passwords to [get into the boss's quarters].
+Those passwords are known only to a few ROCKETS."
 - Hypothesis: Two Rocket Grunts on B3F hold the passwords.

 # Battle & NPC Knowledge